 QWhat should I bring with me?

-All participants should bring a financial calculator capable of making NPV and IRR calculations.
-Hewlett Packard HP10BII is recommended.
+All participants should bring a laptop/device with excel/numbers.
+In addition to your computer financial calculators or phone app capable of making NPV and IRR calculations are also suggested.
+Hewlett Packard HP10BII is recommended or similar app.
 Hewlett Packard 12C, 17BII, or Texas Instruments BAII or equivalent models are suitable substitutes.
-Laptops with Excel are an alternative to calculators and are welcome.
-Application of both will be addressed during the courses.
+Application of excel and calculators will be addressed during the courses.

 QIs lunch provided?

 No, lunch is not provided.
 We break for lunch from approximately 12:00 noon to 1:15 pm.
-If you plan to get lunch on the go, take a look at this comprehensive list of restaurants in Golden
+There are tons of good restaurants just down the hill from campus in downtown Golden.

 QWhat is appropriate attire?